CodeBlanco/cka-exam-study-guide/README.md

 So after the pipeline creates the instances, you SSH in, create a cluster, join some nodes, practice some kubernetes, pass the CKA exam.

 The yaml files in the `templates` directory are examples meant to be practiced for the exam.
 Below are some handy commands.
+It is not enough to cover everything on the exam, it is mostly fixated on the topics I want to re-encforce for my personal success at the exam.

 ## Config